 If you are a board game designer you may want to know how you can protect your ideas and if it’s even worth registering them in the first place.

 I am not a lawyer and this article does not replace legal advice.

 This article is as a general introduction to board games, copyright, patents and trademarks.
 If you want to copyright, patent or trademark your game seek legal advice from a professional.

-Copyrights, patents and trademarks protect a person or company’s ideas and designs being used by others without permission.
+Copyrights, patents, and trademarks protect a person or company’s ideas and designs from being used by others without permission.

 A patent protects things that can be made or used.
 The invention must be new and not a modification to something which already exists.

 A trademark is used to protect a symbol or words that a company uses to represent themselves or their product.
 It’s usually used for company brand logos and names.

 Board Game Copyright

 As soon a board game is created as a physical item in the US or the UK it is protected under copyright.
 However, registering for formal copyright protection in the US does provide additional protection.

 What does a board game copyright protect?